 Specsavers recognises the importance of training, raising awareness and embedding knowledge and understanding of human rights, ethical standards and risks across the business.
 The Specsavers Group has developed training tools for its employees, including whistleblowing training to raise awareness about reporting activity.
 Through forming strong relationships and partnerships with suppliers, Specsavers continues to raise awareness and undertake discussions as to the continued implementation of preventative measures including audit processes, improved policies and agreeing on the standards expected.

-During 2020 and 2021 the Specsavers Group has continued to invest in, and develop, the Regulatory and Compliance teams to ensure appropriate skills and resources are in place to deliver the Strategic Plans in relation to regulation and compliance.
+During 2022 and 2023 the Specsavers Group has continued to invest in, and develop, the Regulatory and Compliance teams to ensure appropriate skills and resources are in place to deliver the Strategic Plans in relation to regulation and compliance.
 The global team has grown and subject matter experts have been recruited and are dedicated to each element of the long term plan.
 The Specsavers Group has:

 - completed 66 supplier audits, for suppliers across the product categories.
 These audits ensure compliance with our social and environmental standards and adherence to regulatory requirements, enabling long-lasting improvements to be achieved;